TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    Update and return a dictionary representing the current local symbol table.
-   Free variables are returned by :func:`locals` when it is called in function blocks, but not in class blocks.
+   Free variables are returned by :func:`locals` when it is called in function blocks, but not in kundi blocks.
 Note that at the module level, :func:`locals` and :func:`globals` are the same dictionary.

    .. note::